May 5, 2021

-If you are currently in mainland China and would like to teach English in China, we stand ready to assist you!
-Due to the fact that many foreigners left China at the start of the coronavirus outbreak, there is currently a high demand for foreign teachers at schools and training centers all over the country.
+If you are currently in mainland China and would like to teach English in China, we stand ready to assist you.
+Due to the fact that many foreigners left China at the start of the coronavirus outbreak, there is currently a high demand for foreign teachers at schools and training centers throughout the country.

 We partner with schools in both urban Guilin and the surrounding rural areas and would love to help you choose the right teaching position.

 If you aren’t able to travel to Guilin to study Chinese in-person, we invite you to study Chinese online with CLI.
 We have been offering online instruction since our founding in 2009 and have continued to refine our online pedagogy ever since.